vector-of-bool/pmm/README.md

     2. With a user-local virtualenv.
     3. Installs Conan *within the created virtualenv* and uses Conan from there.

+### PMM Will Not do _Everything_ for You

+While PMM will ensure that Conan has been executed for you as part of your configure stage, it is up to you to provide a Conanfile that Conan can consume to get your dependency information.

+You will still need to read the Conan documentation to understand the basics of how to declare and consume your dependencies.

 ## `VCPKG` PMM mode

 In `VCPKG` mode, PMM will download the vcpkg repository at the given